magic0whi/hexo-blog/source/_posts/zh-cn/computer/vim-usage.md

 - `:,3s/let/const/` Substitute from current line to line 3.
 - `:1,s/let/const/` Substitute from line 1 to current line.
-- `:3s/let/const/` -it does substitution on line 3 only.
+- `:3s/let/const/`  Substitute on line 3 only.
-- In Vim, `%` usually means the entire file.
-If you run `:%s/let/const/`, it will do substitution on all lines.
+- `:%s/let/const/`  Sbstitution on all lines.

 In addition to numbers, you can also use these symbols as range:
 - `.` means the current line.
 A range of `.,3` means between the current line and line 3.